The House of Belonging

 And look how well that turned out for Mouse.

 She must have finished her deliveries.
-All she carried was a small bag from which she pulled a hefty candle.
+All she carried was a small bag from which she drew a hefty candle.

 “I came to say I was sorry,” she stated, offering him the gift.